My Struggle II: Plot

 Scully and Einstein attempt to develop a vaccine using Scully's DNA.
-Scully realizes that she is being protected from the contagion by a combination of the alien genomes that remained after she was abducted and experimented on, and the DNA anomalies instilled within her at the request of Reyes.
+Scully realizes that she is being protected from the contagion by the alien genomes that remained after she was abducted and experimented on.
 It is the absence of alien DNA that makes everybody else susceptible.
 Mulder, meanwhile, approaches Cigarette Smoking Man, who offers him a chance to survive the outbreak.
 Mulder declines, and is found by Miller, who returns him to Washington with the hope of finding a cure.

 O'Malley tells the nation that a friend, a doctor, has informed him of the existence of a vaccine.

 After administering a vaccine to Einstein, Scully travels to Mulder and Miller's location, finding them at the 14th Street Bridge.
 She realizes that Mulder is too badly ill to survive without a stem cell transplant.
 When Miller asks how this will be possible, Scully replies that William, their son, will have to be the donor.
 While Scully and Miller discuss Mulder's prognosis, Mulder begins to succumb to the virus.
 Suddenly, a beam of light shines down onto Miller, Scully, and Mulder, and a triangle-shaped UFO slowly descends and hovers above them.

 The episode ends with Scully looking at the lights of the spacecraft, shining down directly onto her and her partners.